Preparing a new repository

 • Determine the correct Alibaba OSS region endpoint - this will be something like oss-eu-west-1.aliyuncs.com

-• You’ll need the region name too - this will be something like oss-eu-west-1
+• You will need the region name too - this will be something like oss-eu-west-1

 $ export AWS_ACCESS_KEY_ID=<YOUR-OSS-ACCESS-KEY-ID>